-Nirvana's 'Nevermind,' the album that turned the band into a household name, turns 30 this September.
+Nirvana's 'Nevermind,' the album that turned the band into a household name, turned 30 in September.
 Spencer Elden, the baby on the album cover, is celebrating by suing everyone involved with it for child pornography.

 Censored because we can't afford to even be SERVED with a lawsuit.